Join IFMGA-Pro Mountain Climbing guide with a day climbing in the 7 Summits. Book now.

 I have personally experienced 100 mph winds and temps below -30 degrees F. Denali has nice weather too, with nearly 20 hours of sunlight during peak season there are many days sunscreen is more important than your down jacket.

 Our climb begins on the South East fork of the Kahiltna glacier at the foot of the Alaska ranges other giants Mt.
 Foraker and Mt.
 Hunter.
 The climb from base camp to the summit is just over 13,000 vertical feet, offering incredible views every step of the way.

 On our expedition we will use double carries in order to properly acclimatize, and to move our three weeks of supplies up the mountain with reasonable loads.
 You can expect to pull a sled and carry a backpack, with a max combined weight of 100 lb. (the weight on all but day one will be a max combined weight of 65 lbs.)
 At each camp we will set up a kitchen tent, which offers a social area where we can eat and relax at the end of each hard days work.

-Ask us about a West Rib or Cassin expedition… How about Denali on Skis!?
+Ask us about a West Rib or Cassin expedition… Or Denali on Skiis!?

 WEST BUTTRESS ITINERARY

 Because we run private trips our cost is completely dependent on number of climbers and guides.
 Please contact us to discuss your trip needs.